 Giant Trees on a Walk to Russel Falls in Mount Field National Park

-Russel falls are very lovely, but we were just as awestruck with the walk through the forest on our way there as we were with the falls.
-We saw quite some gigantic trees at various locations during our trip in Australia and Tasmania, and we were impressed every single time.
-No picture can truly portray how colossal the trees actually are, or what you feel when standing next to one of these thousand year old giants…
+We saw some gigantic trees at various locations during our trip throughout Australia and Tasmania, and we were impressed every single time.
+No picture can truly portray how colossal the trees actually are, or what you feel when standing next to one of these thousand-year-old giants…

 Wombat in Tasmania

 No story about Australia would be complete without mentioning its wildlife.
 Australia is famous for kangaroos and koalas, so why in the world did I choose a picture of a wombat?
 Let’s just call this cutie the ambassador of all Australian wildlife.
 Because let’s be honest, there is no way they could all make it into the top 10 of the Australian pictures.

 Australian wildlife was one of the deciding factors for us to actually book a trip Down Under with three young children.
 And it didn’t disappoint!
 We saw tens and tens of kangaroos, koalas, but also a wild camel, sea lions, wombats, wallabies, echidnas, Tasmanian devils, platypus, cicadas, parrots, cockatoos, pelicans, an uncountable number of various birds we don’t even know the name of, and even a couple of snakes.